SudhanshuMishra8826/newsapp/README.md

 ### Adding new API to the Aggregator

 ###### 1: Replicate the design of the functions that call that api from the existing serch or general functions.
-Make sure to iterate through the api response to convert it into a list of dictionaries with headline, link and source as keys, just like existing functions.
+###### 2:Make sure to iterate through the api response to convert it into a list of dictionaries with headline, link and source as keys, just like existing functions.
-###### 2: In the routes add a call to that function and append the response data to the final array.
+###### 3: In the routes add a call to that function and append the response data to the final array.